industrydive/fileflow/docs/source/overview.rst

 storage drivers
 ~~~~~~~~~~~~~~~

-The two storage drivers shipped in ``smart-airflow`` deal with the nitty gritty of actually communicating with either the local file system in the case of :py:class:`~fileflow.storage_drivers.file_storage_driver.FileStorageDriver`, or with an S3 bucket in the case of :py:class:`~fileflow.storage_drivers.s3_storage_driver.S3StorageDriver`.
+The two storage drivers shipped in ``fileflow`` deal with the nitty gritty of actually communicating with either the local file system in the case of :py:class:`~fileflow.storage_drivers.file_storage_driver.FileStorageDriver`, or with an S3 bucket in the case of :py:class:`~fileflow.storage_drivers.s3_storage_driver.S3StorageDriver`.
 The storage driver needs to be able to

 * derive a path or key name or names from the Airflow TaskInstance context data passed through by the TaskRunner for either upstream tasks (data dependencies) or the current task's target
 * read and write to that path or key name